jordan-colman/DR-Unet104/README.md

 DR-Unet104 is based on the Unet and uses deep residual bottleneck blocks.
 The network takes 2D png input and outputs a pixel wise semantic segmentation.
 Code is aditionally included to normalise and convert nifti (.nii) format MRI images to seperate 2D png slices (convert_nii_to_png.py) and then convert the network output segmentations to 3D .nii files (convert_png_mask_to_nii.py).

 The U-net based encoder-decoder design can be seen below.
-Multiple stacks of bottleneck blocks, taken from ResNet, are used in the networks encoder.
+Multiple stacks of bottleneck blocks, taken from ResNet (https://keras.io/api/applications/resnet/), are used in the networks encoder.
 The blocks are stacked, 2, 3, 4, 5, or 14 times to give 104 convolutional layers in the whole network in total.

 ![alt text](https://user-images.githubusercontent.com/67955222/99743883-8486fa00-2ace-11eb-990c-316873ff32cd.png)